| About Misha Williams

 Pires or Rio Sangue (The River of Blood) are the obvious canoe routes

+for travelling in this direction.
 Williams then took a North-West route from Cuiaba.

 Although he had at that time no inkling that "The Secret Papers"